seesee/apps/README.md

 [Link to Activity Tracker](https://seesee.github.io/apps/activity-tracker/)

 ### Jottery
-Another single-page web app.
+A single-page web app and terminal client.
 This one is a fast, local, searchable jotter, ideal for keeping scratch notes and useful snippets.
 Faster than waiting for Notepad++ to spool up a zillion tabs.
+Optionally syncs to a server to allow sharing of notes and snippets between web and terminal clients.
+All notes are encrypted, and the amount of faff involved getting all this to work is Quite A Lot.
+But it's actually pretty useful, and also works on phones (well, my phone).

 [Link to Jottery](https://seesee.github.io/apps/jottery/)